Environmental issues in the San Joaquin Valley: Regulatory history

+The Clean Air Act (CAA) is the comprehensive federal law that regulates air emissions from stationary and mobile sources, establishing National Ambient Air Quality Standards (NAAQS) to protect public health and public welfare and to regulate emissions of hazardous air pollutants.

-The primary mission of the San Joaquin Valley Air Pollution Control District is the primary regulator for the area and has taken various actions to improve air quality and meet the standards of the Clean Air Act.
+The San Joaquin Valley Air Pollution Control District is the primary regulator for the region and has taken various actions to improve air quality and meet the standards of the CAA.
 The District adopted a PM10 Attainment Demonstration Plan in 2006, an Ozone Attainment Demonstration Plan in 2007 and a PM2.5 Attainment Demonstration Plan in 2008.
 Previously, to meet California Clean Air Act requirements, the district adopted an Air Quality Attainment Plan in 1991 and then issued updates to address the California ozone standard.

+Alongside the San Joaquin Valley Air Pollution Control District, individual organizations like the Central California Asthma Collaborative (CCAC) aim to regulate San Joaquin Valley air pollution and its health effects.
+CCAC is a nonprofit organization founded in 2011 to improve health and address inequities regarding asthma and its environmental facets.
+Asthma programs initiated by the organization include conducting home visits to help low-income families reduce indoor environmental triggers and properly use preventative medications.
+Office locations in Fresno, Bakersfield, and Modesto provide services to seven counties of the San Joaquin Valley.

 Each year, measured levels of ozone and PM2.5 in the San Joaquin Valley are higher than the National Ambient Air Quality Standards established by the EPA.
 The PM2.5 violations typically occur in the winter months and span about 51 days.
-Despite the violations, the EPA has taken no action on the recurring problem, leading to lawsuits.
+Amidst the violations, many argue that the EPA has taken minimal action on the recurring problem, leading to lawsuits.